Signaturgruppen-A-S/signaturgruppen-broker-documentation/openid-intro.md

 More details for .Net can be found here: https://docs.duendesoftware.com/identityserver/v5/tokens/authentication/jwt/.

-## Encrypting requests
+## Encrypting Requests

-If using the signed request object parameter described in the previous section, it is possible to encrypt the request object as a JWE as well.
+Using the signed request object parameter allows for encryption using a JWE.
+Follow these steps:

-In effect, it will then be a signed and encrypted JWT used in the request or request_uri parameter.

-To encrypt the request object, follow these steps

-Fetch the request encryption certificate from the discovery JWKS endpoint: (.well-known/openid-configuration/jwks).
-The first certificate found in the list with the “use” =” enc” is selected.
+1. Retrieve the request encryption certificate from the JWKS endpoint.

-It is recommended to cache this certificate, as it will only be changed if mandated by a security incident or other security assessment.
+2. Cache the certificate unless updated due to security concerns.

-Then create a JWE from the signed request object JWS previously generated (or do this in one operation).
+3. Create a JWE from the signed request object JWS.

-The algorithm supported for this operation is .
-Which is the default for many JWE implementations when using an RSA certificate for encryption.
+Supported algorithms can be found in JWE implementations.

 ### Example of encrypted request